History of Mesothelioma in the Air Force

 When inhaled or ingested, microscopic asbestos fibers act like thorns.
 They enter the body and attach to the mesothelium, the membrane responsible for lubricating organs in the chest and abdomen.
 Asbestos fibers become embedded in this membrane and create friction and inflammation, eventually leading to the formation of scar tissue.
 In the case of mesothelioma, this results in cell mutations and the formation of cancerous tumors.

-Pleural mesothelioma (cancer that affects the lining of the lungs) is the most common form of this disease since the fibers typically travel directly into the lungs when inhaled.
+Doctors diagnose pleural mesothelioma (cancer that affects the lining of the lungs) the most in airmen.
+It’s the most common form of this disease since the fibers typically travel directly into the lungs when inhaled.
 Peritoneal (lining of the abdomen) and pericardial (lining of the heart) mesotheliomas are less common.
 Doctors believe that people may develop these forms of cancer when asbestos makes its way into the bloodstream.

 The U.S. military employed asbestos as a mineral in many building projects.
 Its durable, fibrous nature made it easy to weave into textiles and use as fire-proof insulation.
 This made it useful in the construction of barracks, boiler rooms, and more.
 Also, the Air Force used asbestos in their planes, making pilots who spent long hours flying or working on them extra susceptible to asbestos exposure.